 Thanks for reading!
 Did you enjoy?
 Give this article a like, share, and leave a comment below.

-Astrology truly is a thankless job!
-If you really enjoyed this article, please consider donating to help me make the site better! =]
+If you really enjoyed this article, please consider donating to help the site come along.
+Or get a consultation and start living your life with clarity and intention.